elte-fi/www-webprogramozas/pages/subjects/webeng/practices/angular3.md

 ## Tasks

 1. Add REST functionalities to the server-side (Java) application!
 Try it with a REST client!
-2. Async-await
+    - a.
+Download the the prepared server-side application!
+    - b.
+Analyze the `IssueRestController` class!
+    - c.
+Note the `@JsonIgnore` annotation in the entity files.
+    - d.
+Try it with a REST client (e.g. [Advanced Rest Client in Chrome](https://chrome.google.com/webstore/detail/advanced-rest-client/hgmloofddffdnphfgcellkdfbfbjeloo))
+2. Before using the REST API from the client, [read about the different solutions on handling asynchrony in JavaScript](#!/subjects/webeng/practices/async).
+3. Manage issues from the REST API in the issue service!
-3. Add `HttpClientModule` to the client-side application, and use for sending HTTP request towards the server!
+    - a.
+Add `HttpClientModule` to the client-side application, and use for sending HTTP request towards the server!
-4. Get issues from the REST API, and so on
+    - b.
+Get issues from the REST API, and so on!
+    - c.
+Get one issue from the REST API!
+    - d.
+Create a new issue on the server from the service.
+    - e.
+Modify an issue!
+    - f.
+Delete an issue!

 ## Server-side improvements